Broken mirror pieces can be glued back together, but the cracks remain.

 He had watched Marilyn take it all in stride, being patient in spite of the fact that she was hurting herself.

 He could not say he was entirely surprised when Marilyn brought up the matter of getting her own apartment.
-She had always wanted to do so because of how much time it took her to get to and from work each day but he knew that this time, proximity was not her only reason and he could not blame her.
+She had always wanted to do so because of how much time it took her to get to and from work each day but he knew that this time, proximity to work was not her only reason and he could not blame her.

 What surprised him, however, was that Marilyn had not confronted him about the confession.
 They had become distant, no surprise there, but she had not brought it up at all.
 Any of it.